NaufalFadhil/GenGIGIH_Final_Gigih-Family-Catering/README.md

 ### Notebook
 Hit `refresh status` Button for handling if customer not paid before 5 PM and it will be change from `NEW` to `CANCELED`

+All feature menu at `/features`, or you can login first as administrator

 # Rails on Replit